Join the Newsletter to Keep Reading

 - Eliminate the carrying amount of the parent’s investment in each subsidiary and the parent’s portion of equity of each subsidiary.

 - Eliminate in full intragroup assets and liabilities, equity, income, expenses and cash flows relating to transactions between entities of the group.
-Effects for temporary differences should also be considered.
+Entities should also consider the effects for temporary differences.

-- Reporting date – The financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements must have the same reporting date.
-If subsidiaries have different reporting date from the parent, additional information and adjustments are required for consolidation purposes.
+The financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements must have the same reporting date.
+If subsidiaries have different reporting dates from the parent, additional information and adjustments are required for consolidation purposes.
 The difference between the date of the subsidiary’s financial statements and that of the consolidated financial statements must not be more than 3 months.
 The length of reporting period should also be the same.

-- Non-controlling interest (“NCIs”) – NCIs must be presented in the consolidated statement of financial position within equity, separately from equity of the owners of the parent.
+Entities must present NCIs within equity, separately from equity of the owners of the parent.
 Profit or loss and each component of other comprehensive income must be attributed or apportioned between the owners of the parent and NCIs.
 When there is a change in a parent’s ownership interest that do not result in loss of control, the effects are equity transactions.

 - derecognises the assets, and liabilities of the subsidiary from its consolidated statement of financial position;